ShipEngine/connect-website/native-rendering/documents-designer/design-window.md

 ![Alignment section](./images/alignment-section.png)

-Includes all possible alignment options in the document:
+Contains all possible alignment options in the document:

 * **Align Lefts** - align all selected items to left side of first selected item
 * **Align Rights** - align all selected items to right side of first selected item